agslima/csv-schema-evolution/docs/processing-engine.md

 ---

-## 10. Theoretical Basis
+## 10. Reference & Theoretical Basis ​📚

-This engine is inspired by:
+This engine is based on:

 > *Wrangling Messy CSV Files by Detecting Row and Type Patterns*
 > Gerrit J.J. van den Burg et al., The Alan Turing Institute (2018)